-A faculty member must submit a written request for sabbatical leave to the Dean and to the Executive Associate Dean for Academic Affairs no later than October 30 of the year preceding the year that the faculty member desires the leave to begin.
-The request should contain a detailed statement of the purposes for which the leave is requested, including:
+A faculty member must submit a written request for sabbatical leave to the Dean and to the Executive Associate Dean for Academic Affairs no later than October 30 of the Fall Semester preceding the Fall Semester that the faculty member desires the leave to begin.
+If the sabbatical leave is proposed to begin for a Spring Semester, the request must be filed no later than February 15 of the preceding Spring Semester.
+Late applications may be considered as teaching needs permit.

+The request for sabbatical leave should contain a detailed statement of the purposes for which the leave is requested, including: